Search waiting | Matsusada Precision

 In addition, in the low-voltage, high-current model, the inductance of the cable and the inductance generated by the wiring method greatly affect the rise speed of the current waveform.
 This can be mitigated to some extent by making the current loop smaller, such as twisting the wiring.

-Four-quadrant Bipolar Power Supply
+Four-quadrant Bipolar Power Supplies

 This image explains a waveform of voltage and current.